 Taxis are super each to catch in Tulum.
 Like way easier than trying to catch a yellow cab in NYC.
 Being that our hotel was newer, not too many people were familiar with it so we had to confirm with our drivers before we got in the cab.
 There was one occasion where our driver really didn’t know where we were and we were a little lost.
 However, we ended up only being about 5 blocks away from the hotel so not too bad!
 But nevertheless, still a little scary when you’re not familiar with the neighborhood.

 Taxi prices were cheap.
-They were about $7-$10, depending on how far along the beach strip you were going.
+They were about $7-10 USD, depending on how far along the beach strip you were going.
 Always ask the price before you get in the car.
 We’re pretty sure we got played sometimes because the pricing for certain distances didn’t always add up!

 WHERE WE ATE

-Gitano: The first restaurant we ate at our first night in Tulum.
+Gitano (Dinner): We ate here our first night in Tulum.
 (If you’re wondering why the name sounds familiar, there is a Gitano restaurant in Tribeca in NYC.)
 It’s a gorgeous restaurant that is jungle themed.
 We were sitting outside but it started raining so we had to move inside.
 The food and drinks were great!
 They have live bands during the week and a DJ on weekends.
 Friday is their recommended night for dinner + dancing.

-Ziggy’s: A hotel on the beach with a beach club.
+Ziggy’s (Lunch): A hotel/beach club located on the beach strip.
 You can rent a cabana but there is a $35 drink/food minimum per person, which honestly is nothing compared to NYC prices.
 The food here was SO good.
 The dips that come with the chips were amazing.
 The coconut shrimp was so delish!
-I also ordered a mojito but it wasn’t great, so definitely try another drink on the menu!
-Our bill came out to $67 total, which was crazy, because between the all 3 of us, we ordered so much food!
+I also ordered a mojito but it wasn’t great, so definitely try another drink on the menu.
+Our bill came out to $67 USD total, which was crazy, because between the all 3 of us, we ordered so much food!
 We were below the total minimum but our waiter was super nice and didn’t even mention it to us.

 Our waiter made up for the host’s terrible service by giving us a tour of the wine room and took us to the top of the Azulik.
 The view was breath taking and I’ve never seen that many stars in the sky in my life!
 It was definitely an experience but our most expensive meal of the trip and it wasn’t much to brag about.

-Coco Tulum: We came here for an appetizer before our salsa lesson at La Zebra.
+Coco Tulum (Late Lunch): We came here for an appetizer before our salsa lesson at La Zebra.
 We ended up having full course meals but no regrets!
 Everything was amazing – service, food, drinks!
-I mean, the presentation alone of my meal (above) speaks for itself!
+I mean, the presentation alone of my meal speaks for itself!
 I want all of my meals served to me on a wooden platter, haha!
 Hands down, BEST shrimp and Piña Coladas.
 I ordered two to make up for my crappy mojito from the day prior. 🙂

-Good Burger: This restaurant was also local and about two blocks away from our hotel.
+Good Burger (Lunch): This restaurant was also local and about two blocks away from our hotel.
 Everything on the menu sounded amazing but I ordered the Grilled Salmon bowl.
 Honestly, I could eat this bowl everyday!
-It was really yummy and filling but didn’t feel heavy in your stomach after.

-Casa Jaguar: This was the last restaurant we ate at on our last night in Tulum.
+Casa Jaguar (Dinner): Our last meal in Tulum!
 It had similar jungle vibes to Gitano but the set-up was really gorgeous.
 It was dimly lit so I couldn’t get great pictures but I definitely recommend it.
-(A couple we met at Matcha Mama mentioned that Casa Jaguar also has Merengue nights.)
+A couple we met at Matcha Mama mentioned that Casa Jaguar also has Merengue nights.